Symmetric Reinforcement Learning Loss for Robust Learning on Diverse Tasks and Model Scales: Introduction

-In particular, the challenges of existing RL and RLHF or RLAIF mentioned above can negatively impact the calculation of advantage values for RL algorithms such as A2C and PPO.
-Specifically, the positive or negative sign of the advantage value determines whether the probability of a corresponding action occurring for a given state increases or decreases in policy gradient algorithms.
-However, if the advantages are incorrectly predicted, the signs could be reversed, leading to learning in the opposite direction.
-These difficulties are akin to environments with noisy data, such as cases where labeling is incorrect in classification tasks of supervised learning.
+The challenges associated with RL, RLHF, and RLAIF, as mentioned above, can introduce confusion when calculating advantage values in RL algorithms like A2C and PPO.
+Specifically, an action that should have a positive advantage value may have a negative sign in the next update, depending on which samples (states, actions) are generated and how the batch is composed during advantage normalization.
+The sign of the advantage determines whether the probability of a corresponding action for a given state increases or decreases in policy gradient algorithms.
+If the advantages are predicted incorrectly, this can lead to learning in the opposite direction.
+We hypothesize that these difficulties are similar to noisy classification tasks in supervised learning, where some labels are incorrect.

-In this paper, we also leverage a technique studied on classification tasks under noisy datasets, where a robust loss function is used to enhance learning procedures for A2C and PPO.
-We define a symmetric RL loss, whose fundamental working mechanism aligns with the robust loss function of supervised learning \citep{DBLP:journals/corr/abs-1908-06112}, to make the RL learning procedure more robust for A2C and PPO.
+In this paper, we leverage a technique developed for classification tasks with noisy labels, employing a robust loss function to enhance the learning procedures of A2C and PPO.
+We define a symmetric RL loss, whose fundamental mechanism aligns with the robust loss function used in supervised learning \citep{9010653}, to improve the robustness of RL procedure for A2C and PPO (See Section~\ref{main_gradient_analysis}).
+We apply this symmetric RL loss to A2C and PPO, naming them Symmetric A2C (SA2C) and Symmetric PPO (SPPO), and evaluate their performance across various tasks and model scales.

-We apply the symmetric RL loss to A2C and PPO, naming them Symmetric A2C (SA2C) and Symmetric PPO (SPPO), and evaluate these on various tasks and model scales.
-First, we assess the performance gains of SA2C and SPPO on Atari games \citep{DBLP:journals/corr/MnihBMGLHSK16}, which feature a discrete action space, and the MuJoCo benchmark \citep{6386109} and Box2D \citep{catto2011box2d} environments, which have a continuous action space.
+First, we assess the performance gains of SA2C and SPPO on Atari games \citep{DBLP:journals/corr/MnihBMGLHSK16}, which have discrete action spaces, as well as on the MuJoCo benchmark \citep{6386109} and Box2D \citep{catto2011box2d} environments, which have continuous action spaces.
+For these control tasks, we introduce a noisy reward variant, hypothesizing that it will increase confusion in advantage prediction to better evaluate our method.
+Additionally, we test our method on RLHF tasks using LLMs, such as IMDB positive sentiment analysis \citep{maas-etal-2011-learning} and TL;DR summarization \citep{volske-etal-2017-tl}.
+The IMDB task involves generating positive sentiment for a given context and TL;DR is a summarization task where an LLM is required to summarize content.